Model Versioning

 const versions = await versionsResponse.json();

-for (const v of versions.versions || []) {
+for (const v of (versions.data || [])) {

-console.log(` ${v.version} (latest=${v.isLatest})`);
+console.log(` ${v.version} (latest=${v.is_latest})`);

 }